Irene-Mukii/pizza-paradiso/README.md

 #
 ## Description
 No need to stand in line anymore.
-Enjoy your pizza without the hassle!
+Enjoy your pizza without the hustle!
 Make your order from anywhere and sit back for an alert when its ready, or have it brought to your door step!

 #